spsforks/SCons-scons-wiki/UsingCommandLineArguments.md

 One final note: normally, SCons does not forward environment variables from the caller's shell to the SCons invocation, but there is one significant exception: the `SCONSFLAGS` variable can be used to control scons by holding options that could be specified on the command line, and they will then be treated as if they came from the command line.

-For any other environment variables, the SConscripts can fetch the values and use them as they see fit, but they must do so intentionally.
+For any other environment variables (except a small number described in the manpage), the SConscripts can fetch the values and use them as they see fit, but they must do so intentionally.